tongxu95/ENSF611_ML_Project/ProjectReadme.md

   RESULTS

   I chose lightgbm as the machine learning model because this was the model used by the Calgary DataScience Academy in their workbooks, which I referenced for my project.
-LightGBM is also popularly used in Kaggle competitions and has faster performance compared to xgboost.
+Gradient boosting framework is greater for multi-class classification problems.
+LightGBM is popularly used in Kaggle competitions and has faster performance compared to xgboost.

   I started with a baseline model, which was trained with the default parameters for lightGBM and used only the numerical features in the original data set.
 This resulted in a log loss of 0.65189 for the validation set.
 The log loss was reduced to 0.56295 with feature engineering and further reduced to 0.55878 with hyperparameter tuning.
 Finally, the model achieved a log loss of 0.56065 of the test dataset, which I obtained by submitting my prediction to the competition.